nihaal5cw/Smart_File_Assistant/README.md

 # 📖 Project Overview

-Smart File Assistant is an AI-powered document analysis system that allows users to ask questions about PDF documents and receive intelligent answers.
+Smart File Assistant is an **AI-powered document analysis system** that allows users to upload PDF documents and ask questions about their content.

-The system processes PDF files, extracts text, converts the content into semantic embeddings, and stores them in a vector database.
-When a user asks a question, the system retrieves the most relevant document sections and uses an AI model to generate an accurate response.
+The system processes PDF files, extracts text, converts the content into **semantic embeddings**, and stores them in a **vector database**.
+When a user asks a question, the system retrieves the most relevant document sections and uses an **AI language model** to generate an accurate response.

-This project demonstrates how **Retrieval-Augmented Generation (RAG)** can be used to build an intelligent document assistant.
+This project demonstrates how **Retrieval-Augmented Generation (RAG)** can be used to build an intelligent document assistant capable of understanding natural language queries.

 ---